-The Yoruba culture is significant to Wilmington’s majority African-American community, many of whom trace their ancestry to Nigeria.
+The Yoruba culture is significant to Wilmington’s majority African American community, many of whom trace their ancestry to Nigeria.
 The Wilmington Friends of Africa (WFA) first proposed the affiliation in 1999, and Chairman Mudasiru Aresa of the Osogbo Local Government led the official delegation to Wilmington in October 2001.
 Under Mayor James M. Baker, the return Wilmington delegation visited Osogbo in June 2002 and finalized the affiliation.
 An ongoing activity has been the recreation of Osogbo’s annual Osun Festival on our own Brandywine River, beginning in 2002.
-In 2013, Wilmington completed a Sister Cities International African Urban Poverty Alleviation Program (AUPAP) grant, from the Bill and Mellnda Gates Foundation, to develop 29 boreholes providing clean, reliable water throughout Osogbo.
+In 2013, Wilmington completed a Sister Cities International African Urban Poverty Alleviation Program (AUPAP) grant from the Bill and Melinda Gates Foundation to develop 29 boreholes providing clean, reliable water throughout Osogbo.

-The Wilmington/Olevano Committee initiated the link with our Italian Sister City affiliation.
+The Wilmington/Olevano Committee initiated the link with our Italian sister city affiliation.
 Many local area residents trace their ancestry to the town through documentation at the Ellis Island Museum.
 Their forebears left Olevano in the late 19th century and settled in western Wilmington, where they contributed to the development of a vibrant Italian-American community.
-Today, their strong political, cultural, and economic influence, including the importation of olive oil, is felt throughout the City, and beyond.
+Today, their strong political, cultural, and economic influence, including the importation of olive oil, is felt throughout the city and beyond.
 Sr. Adriano Ciancio, President of the Olevano Pro Loco, represented Mayor Rosa Maria Falasca in leading a delegation to Wilmington in October 2002, which representatives of Mayor Baker returned in 2003.
-Annual series of successful educational, cultural, and commercial exchanges have followed; and, under now-Mayor Ciancio, Olevano has since conferred honorary citizenship upon both Sister Cities of Wilmington Vice President Mary Ann Bogino and Mayor Baker, for their organization and support of the exchanges.
+Annual series of successful educational, cultural, and commercial exchanges have followed.
+Under Mayor Ciancio, Olevano has since conferred honorary citizenship upon both previous Sister Cities of Wilmington Vice President Mary Ann Bogino and Mayor Baker for their organization and support of the exchanges.